fabiopipitone/customizable_form/README.md

 ---

 ## Features
-- Customization the form composition in terms of number of columns, title, description
+- Customization of the form composition in terms of number of columns, title, description
 - Choice of any Kibana Connector you have previously created (as for now only the Index, Webhook, Email, Jira and MS Teams are supported), even more than one that must be triggered at the same time (e.g. the same submission must open a Jira ticket and send an email)
-- Personalization all the fields in terms of:
+- Personalization of all the fields in terms of:
   - order in the form
   - label
   - variable name (to be used in the payload template)